antronerds/r2-tutorials/docs/Pathway_Finder.md

     the step by step guide.
 2. In field 2 locate and select the 'Tumor Medulloblastoma PLoS One- Kool - 62 MAS5.0 -u133p2' dataset by clicking 'Change Dataset'
-3. In field 3 select 'KEGG PathwayFinder by Gene correlation'
+3. In field 3 select 'KEGG PathwayFinder by Gene correlation'.
+Click next.
-4. You might not know the exact gene symbol for CTNNB1 (catenin) .
-R2 can find the gene symbol by alternative name also, we'll try 'catenin';
-    Figure 1.
+4. Enter CTNNB1 at Gene / Reporter in the left box; Figure 1.
 5. Click 'Submit'

 	![](_static/images/pathwayfinder/Pathway_menu1.png "Figure1: Selecting KEGG pathwayfinder by gene correlation forcatenin")